xToken/CompMod/webpages/alien_overview.md

 	- Adjusted health from 750/1500 to 500/1200
 	- Adjusted armor from 0/0 to 50/100
 	- Lowered cost from 13 to 10
-	- Gains a detection passive above 80% sustenance, that shows aura icons on marines like obs detection
+	- Gains a detection passive above 85% sustenance, that shows aura icons on marines like obs detection
+	- Costs 2 supply

 ### Whip:
 	- Cost increased from 13 to 15
-	- Bombard unlocks above 80% sustenance, and is lost below 80%
+	- Bombard unlocks above 85% sustenance, and is lost below 85%
+	- Costs 5 supply

 ### Shell:
 	- Infestation is no longer required to build, will spread automatically (10m)
 	- Will not auto-build off infestation
 	- Two Shells cost increased from 15 to 25
 	- Three Shells cost increased from 15 to 35
+	- Costs 1 supply

 ### Spur:
 	- Infestation is no longer required to build, will spread automatically (10m)
 	- Will not auto-build off infestation
 	- Two Spurs cost increased from 15 to 25
 	- Three Spurs cost increased from 15 to 35
+	- Costs 1 supply

 ### Veil:
 	- Infestation is no longer required to build, will spread automatically (10m)
 	- Will not auto-build off infestation
 	- Two Veils cost increased from 15 to 25
 	- Three Veils cost increased from 15 to 35
+	- Costs 1 supply

 ### Harvester:
 	- Adjusted health from 2000/2300 to 1600/2000